Kelly Olynyk Player Props: Jazz vs. Thunder

-Kelly Olynyk and his Utah Jazz teammates will face the Oklahoma City Thunder on Friday at 8:00 PM ET.
+Kelly Olynyk and the rest of the Utah Jazz will be hitting the court versus the Oklahoma City Thunder on Sunday at 7:00 PM ET.

-With prop bets available for Olynyk, let's break down some stats and trends to help you find good wagers.
+We're going to examine Olynyk's prop bets, using stats and trends to help you make good picks.

 Kelly Olynyk Prop Bets vs. the Thunder